Cacti Remote Agent Command Injection (poller_item) fixed in 1.2.23

 Vulnerability Analysis

 CVE-2022-46169 can be exploited with network access, and does not require authorization privileges or user interaction.
 This vulnerability is considered to have a low attack complexity.
-It has the highest possible exploitability rating (3.9).
+This vulnerability is known to be actively exploited by threat actors.
 The potential impact of an exploit of this vulnerability is considered to be critical as this vulnerability has a high impact to the confidentiality, integrity and availability of this component.

 Products Associated with CVE-2022-46169